-I found the perfect asset package to build the town with instead of redrawing everything.
+Coyote was originally a fully 2D game, but for the remake I found the perfect asset package to build the town with instead of redrawing everything.
 I knew I would have otherwise never made the one-week-deadline of the Remake Jam.
-But with a switch from 2D to 3D comes it’s own unique set of challenges:
+But a switch from 2D to 3D comes with its own unique set of challenges:

 The first challenge I faced was with raycasting and collision.
-I place invisible yellow cubes (called Hotspots) in the world which the player can click on to trigger an action.
-The clicks are registered by casting a ray from the mouse to the object.
-But colliders on the environment can block those clicks.
+The player can do things by clicking on invisible yellow cubes (called ‘hotspots’) around the scene .
+The game figures out what you want to click on by shooting out a line (or ‘ray’) into the scene from the cursor.
+But colliders in the environment can block those rays.

 You’d think that having a fully 3D world enables a lot of cool camera movements, right?
-I tried some, but because each location has a distinct camera angle that is often between 90 and 180 degrees rotated from the previous location, there was a lot going on in these transitions.
+I tried some, but because each camera angle is often offset 90 – 180 degrees from the previous angle, there was a lot going on in these transitions.
 You’d lose your sense of place and feel a bit dizzy.
 Plus, they took several seconds, which is not fun if you have to travel between locations often.
 So I decided to stick with the classic fade to black.

 I also found that indoor locations were too bright.
 Outside, bright was good, but inside even rooms without windows looked like they were lit.
-This had to do with the environmental lighting setting in Unity.
-But, turning it down made the shadows outside look pitch black.
-So I wrote a simple script that changes the environmental lighting value when you move from outside to inside (and vice versa).
+This had to do with the ambient lighting setting in Unity, which lights up scenes even if there is no lightsource.
+But, turning that off made the shadows outside look pitch black.
+So I wrote a simple script that changes the ambient lighting value when you move from outside to inside (and vice versa).
 It’s basically a poor man’s eye adaption system.
-You can see the blue tint is gone and the light from outside is much brighter.
+You can see in the second image that the blue tint is gone and the light from outside is much brighter.

 Speaking of the lighting, I have a custom shader for my sprites that enables them to receive light and cast shadows.
 This looks great in an otherwise 3D environment, but there’s one problem: because a sprite is flat, whether it’s lit or not is pretty much 50/50, there’s not a lot in-between.
 And with changing camera angles and multiple lights they were often either too dark or too bright.